aidenybai/million/README.md

 ## Quick Start

-Below is an extremely simple implementation of a Hello World page using Million.
+Here is an extremely simple implementation of a Hello World page using Million.

 ```js
 import { _, m, render } from 'million';